 “There’s also two doors in the other room.
 One in the rear, and one to the right as you go in.
 So people should probably coordinate together if you’re going to take this building.
 We’re in, we’ve got another window to break to make getting in and out easy.”

 Shawna Bentz looks a lot like megaphone lady, but some are quick to point out that megaphone lady appears much younger than Bentz.
 In pictures taken January 6th, the day of the riot, megaphone lady is wearing green nail polish, but pictures of Bentz on that day aren’t clear enough to discern nail polish color.

 Additionally, some social media sleuths are quick to point out that Bentz is heavier than the megaphone lady.

-Boebert released a statement January 14th explaining that her mother was not on Capitol grounds and was in another location at the time of the riots.
+Boebert released a statement on January 14th explaining that her mother was not on Capitol grounds and was in another location at the time of the riots.
 However, Bentz had already tweeted that she was indeed in the Capitol building, leading to further suspicion.

 Congressman Cohen of Tennessee gave a sworn statement that Boebert gave a large tour or tours on January 5th, the day before the riots.
-Many have suspected and labeled Boebert’s tour a “recognizance” mission, claiming that Bentz and others on Boebert’s tour were given the layout of the building prior to the insurrection attempt.
+Many have suspected and labeled Boebert’s tour a “recognizance” mission, claiming that Bentz and others on Boebert’s tour were given the layout of the building before the insurrection attempt.
 Cohen has been careful not to label the tour as a recognizance mission and has not made any allegations that Boebert was involved in the breach.

 The FBI has clearly been alerted by thousands of social media posts across the Internet this week about the possible identity of megaphone lady, and Bentz has not been arrested.
-If you have any tips about megaphone lady or anything else pertaining to the January 6th riots, contact the FBI.
+If you have any tips about the megaphone lady or anything else pertaining to the January 6th riots, contact the FBI.